Spreading Holiday Cheer — Gourmet Gift Baskets & Pet Goodies with Southern Flare

 I hate to admit that I was considering another company for Simply Southern Pawz because I needed XPS integration for shipping, and I didn’t think it was an option with Ecwid.
 Fortunately, I was wrong!
 I was able to integrate by connecting the free Webship app to my store and now it’s working perfectly.

 Ecwid: Thanks for sharing your experience!
-We’re really excited about the growing Ecwid app market and the new starter site.
+We’re really excited about the growing Ecwid app market and the new Instant site.
 Speaking of shipping, so many customers tell us this can be a big headache.
 How do you handle shipping and fulfillment for Southern Pawz?

 Shannon: Believe it or not, I prefer to